Padam7890/Padam7890/README.md

 - 🔭 I’m currently working on it MERN, PERN, NEXT JS, NODE JS
 - 👯 I’m looking to collaborate on MERN, PERN, NEXT JS, NODE JS
-- 🤔 I’m looking for help with ANYONE ;)
+- 🤔 I’m looking for help: WHAT?
 - 💬 Ask me about, LOOK AT THE SKY THERE ARE SHINING STAR
 - 📫 How to reach me: ... yOU ARE ALREADY HERE
 - 😄 Pronouns: ...
 P A D A M